DuxVictorum/classicalquotes/README.md

 - fun with Google fonts

 ## Roadmap
-I feel satisfied with the app the way it is, but if you
+After a good deal of work, I feel satisfied with the app the way it is.
+I could have used flex display to achieve the left-right layout, but I intentionally wanted to stick with floats just to force myself to get better at them.
+The main area for enhancement is just to keep adding more excerpts from Greek and Latin texts.
+If you read this and have any suggestions for feature additions and/or ancient texts to include, please let me know!

 ## Acknowledgements :raised_hands:
 The original inspiration for this learning project is Miguel Nunez's ["15 Beginner JavaScript Projects"](dev.to/codefoxx/15-beginner-javascript-projects-to-improve-your-front-end-skills-5bcj).
 Check out this link for other great project ideas.